Information on Teagasc Student Maintenance Grant Scheme – 1st Time Applicant

 Adjacent and Non-Adjacent Rates

-- If your normal residence is 45 kilometres or less from the college being attended, the adjacent rate of maintenance grant is payable.
-This rate applies to all students living within the 45km distance whether mature students, dependent or independent.
+- If your normal residence is less than 30 kilometres from the college being attended, the adjacent rate of maintenance grant is payable.
+This rate applies to all students whether mature students, dependent or independent.

 Payment of Student Grants